MRI Cooldown Service

 A superconducting MRI magnet operates at extremely low temperatures.
 When the magnet warms above operating range — whether due to a quench, extended downtime or cryogenic instability — the system cannot resume scanning until it is safely cooled back to operating conditions.The cooldown process is not simply waiting for the magnet to cool naturally.
 It requires controlled cryogenic management, monitoring of pressure and temperature behavior and verification that the magnet transitions back into superconducting state without damage.
 Improper recovery can lead to unstable operation, excessive helium consumption or repeated shutdown events.
 For this reason, MRI cooldown must be carefully supervised by trained personnel familiar with cryogenic systems.
 Rumo Tech provides complete recovery support and, when necessary, coordinates with cold head replacement or helium refill service to restore stable operation.

-What causes magnet warm-up
+What causes magnet warm-up?

-After a quench event
+- After quench event

-Extended system shutdown
+- Extended system shutdown

-Cryogenic instability
+- Cryogenic instability

-Persistent cryogenic alarms
+- Persistent cryogenic alarms

 Our cooldown procedure